The Justice and Righteousness of God

 Life Application

-If you want to grow in righteousness you must be doing what God’s Word says.
-His Word lights our way like a flashlight does, showing us how to live righteously (Psalm 23:3, 119:105, 159-160; 2 Timothy 3:16-17).
-If God's Word is a part of your life, you will discern what is right, but then you must be proactive and follow that godly advice.
-In reality, His commandments were written for your wellbeing, so if you don't follow them, it will affect you negatively – not just with your relationship with God but in all your life.
-Read Matthew 6:25-33, 7:24-29; Romans 8:26-28; Ephesians 4:22-5:2.
-Describe how to live righteously.
+If God's Word is a part of your life, you will discern what is right, but then you must follow the godly advice.
+God's commandments were written for your wellbeing, so if you don't follow them, it will affect you negatively – not just with your relationship with God but in all of life.
+Read Psalm 4:1, 4-5, 23:1-3; Matthew 6:33; Romans 6:17-19; Ephesians 4:22-5:2; 2 Timothy 2:22-24, 3:16-17.
+Describe how to live righteously from these passages.

-We are told by God that the righteous will live by faith in Him (Hebrews 10:38).
-First for salvation and then every moment of every day we are to live by faith in God.
-You might be thinking, what does faith mean exactly?
-We will cover it at length in other days, but simply put, faith (n) or believe (v) are being sure and certain about someone or something which leads to trust (Hebrews 11:1).
+We are told that the righteous person will live by faith in God.
+As you know, to inherit Jesus' righteousness you must put your faith in Him, and then to grow in righteousness you must live by faith in Him.
 I have macular degeneration which can lead to blindness.
-If I let fear control me instead of faith in God, I am a worried wreck and not living rightly with God.
+If I let fear control me instead of faith in God, I am a worried wreck and not living rightly with God (Matthew 6:25-34).
 Yet, the Spirit is always with me reminding me God loves me and that Romans 8:28 is true even if I go blind.
-So I must listen to His voice and put my trust in my loving God and not in the what ifs.
-(Isaiah 41:10).
+So I prayerfully listen to His voice through His Word and ask God to help me trust Him with my sight and not the what ifs.
+Read Isaiah 41:10; Romans 3:22; Galatians 2:20-21; Hebrews 11:1-6.
+What are some situations that cause you to struggle with having faith in God?

 Reflect on 2 Corinthians 5:21.